cbrghostrider/Hacking/README.md

 # Hacking
-Solving various problems in various languages for fun.
+Solving various problems in various languages for fun and profit.